KennethJAllen/santorini-marl/README.md

 ### Using `main.py`

 To play the game, execute the script `main.py`.
-Each user will be prompted to place their pieces.

 On each turn, a player will be prompted to choose a square to move from, choose a square to move to, and place a piece.